Tickford Racing: Super2 Series

 The team has also run entries in the second-tier Dunlop Super2 Series in recent years.
 The first of these was in 2010 when the team ran James Moffat in a BF Falcon.
 This was followed by entering Chaz Mostert in 2011 and 2012 using an FG Falcon.
-In 2014 and 2015, the team ran Cameron Waters in an older generation (pre-2013) FG Falcon in the Development Series, winning the championship in 2015.
+In 2014 and 2015, the team ran Cam Waters in an older generation (pre-2013) FG Falcon in the Development Series, winning the championship in 2015.

 In 2016, the team expanded to two (2015-spec) FG X Falcon entries for Garry Jacobson and Jack Le Brocq.
 The pairing finished first and second in the championship respectively.
 In 2017, the team continued to run FG X Falcons, for defending champion Jacobson and Josh Kean.
 They also ran a wildcard entry at the Sydney round with Richie Stanaway, who achieved two 3rd-place finishes and a race win in the 4 races held.
 Jacobson finished the championship in 6th position while Kean finished in 19th.
 For 2018 and 2019 the team only fielded one FG X Falcon for Thomas Randle.
 In 2020, the team will field reigning Super3 champion Broc Feeney in one FG X Falcon.
 In 2021 the team will field Zak Best in the same FG X Falcon used by Broc Feeney.